jmd-dk/concept/README.md

 linking.

 ## Dependencies
-The code should be able to compile and run on any POSIX system with GCC and GNU make.
-The code has the following non-standard but open source dependencies:
+The code should be able to compile and run on any POSIX system with standard utilities and compilers.The code has the following non-standard but free software dependencies:
 - The **GSL** library.
 - An **MPI3** implementation (e.g. Open MPI).
 - The **HDF5** library, linked to the installed MPI implementation and